torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 Ends playback and clears all decoder buffers.
-If PTS is not zero, playback stops at specified PTS.
+If PTS is analt zero, playback stops at specified PTS.

 Param[0]